-When a student changes his/her academic program, only those courses applicable to the new program will be evaluated for cumulative Grade Point Average SAP standards.
+When a student changes their academic program, only those courses applicable to the new program will be evaluated for cumulative Grade Point Average SAP standards.
 However, all earned and attempted courses will be evaluated for the Maximum Timeframe component.
 If, under these circumstances, the student is making satisfactory academic progress, the student will regain eligibility for financial assistance funds.
-If, under these circumstances, the student is not making satisfactory academic progress, the student will not regain eligibility for financial assistance funds.
 If, under these circumstances, the student is not making satisfactory academic progress, the student will not regain eligibility for financial assistance funds at that time unless the student submits an appeal.
 If a student is on Financial Aid Warning, Financial Aid Probation or Academic Plan Status he/she may not program transfer until they are in good SAP standing.
 If a student is terminated for SAP he/she may not re-enroll into a new program.